SoK: A Framework for Unifying At-Risk User Research: Contextual risk factors

-\paragraph{\Accessperson} Having access to another at-risk person or population can also put someone at greater risk of focused, stepping-stone attacks that ultimately aim to harm the targeted third party.
-For example, children of survivors of intimate partner abuse may be targeted by abusers in order to regain access to the survivor~\cite{matthews2017stories}, journalists may be targeted to try to gain access to their sources~\cite{mcgregor2017weakest, mcgregor2016individual, mcgregor2015investigating, edalatnejad2020datasharenetwork}, and elementary school teachers may be targeted to gain access to their students~\cite{kumar2019privacy}.
+\paragraph{\Accessperson} Having access to another at-risk person or population \postsubmission{(the ``primary target'')} can also put someone at greater risk of focused, stepping-stone attacks that ultimately aim to harm the \postsubmission{primary target}.
+For example, children of survivors of intimate partner abuse may be targeted by abusers in order to regain access to the survivor~\cite{matthews2017stories}, journalists may be targeted to try to gain access to their sources~\cite{mcgregor2017weakest, mcgregor2016individual, mcgregor2015investigating, edalatnejad2020datasharenetwork,mcgregor2017would}, and elementary school teachers may be targeted to gain access to their students~\cite{kumar2019privacy}.